davide-marino00/GhostDocWriterRepo/output_folder/Ghostwritten.md

 ```dax
 IF(Opportunities[Status]="Open", DATEDIFF(TODAY(),Opportunities[CloseDate],DAY),0)
 ```
-- **DAX Explanation (Generated):** This DAX code snippet is used to create a calculated column called 'Days Remaining In Pipeline' for a dataset of opportunities, typically in a sales context.
+- **DAX Explanation (Generated):** This DAX code snippet is used to create a calculated column called "Days Remaining In Pipeline" for a dataset of opportunities, typically in a sales context.
 Here's a breakdown of what it does in simple business terms:

 1. **Condition Check**: The expression starts with an `IF` statement that checks if the status of an opportunity is "Open".
 This means it only considers opportunities that are currently active and not yet closed.

-2. **Calculate Days Remaining**: If the opportunity is "Open", the expression calculates the number of days remaining until the opportunity's close date.
+2. **Calculating Days Remaining**: If the opportunity is "Open", the code calculates the number of days remaining until the opportunity's close date.
 It does this using the `DATEDIFF` function, which finds the difference between today's date (`TODAY()`) and the opportunity's `CloseDate`.
 The result is expressed in days.

-3. **Return Value**: If the opportunity is "Open", it returns the calculated number of days remaining.
-If the opportunity is not "Open" (for example, if it is "Closed" or "Won"), it returns 0.
+3. **Returning Zero for Closed Opportunities**: If the opportunity is not "Open" (meaning it is either closed or in another status), the expression returns a value of 0.
+This indicates that there are no days remaining in the pipeline for closed opportunities.

 ### Summary:
-In summary, this DAX expression helps sales teams understand how many days are left before an open opportunity is expected to close.
-If the opportunity is closed, it simply shows 0 days remaining.
-This information can be crucial for managing sales pipelines and prioritizing follow-ups.
+In summary, this DAX expression calculates how many days are left until an open opportunity is expected to close.
+If the opportunity is closed, it simply returns 0.
+This helps sales teams understand how much time they have left to work on active opportunities in their pipeline.

 **`Days Remaining In Pipeline (bins)`** (`string`)

-- **Description:** Column Description: This column categorizes opportunities based on the number of days remaining in the sales pipeline, helping to prioritize and manage sales efforts effectively.
+- **Description:** Column Description: This column categorizes the remaining days in the sales pipeline into predefined bins, enabling quick assessment of opportunity urgency and prioritization for sales teams.

 **`Weeks Open`** (`string`)

-- **Description:** Column Description: "Weeks Open" indicates the duration, in weeks, that an opportunity has been active or available for engagement, represented as a string for flexibility in formatting.
+- **Description:** The 'Weeks Open' column indicates the duration, in weeks, that each opportunity has been active or available for engagement, represented as a string for flexibility in formatting.

 ##### Measures